![]() |

 This was how he demonstrated the principle of mutual tolerance among the people

-and no-violence; if you want to know about the bloodless freedom movement of
+and nonviolence, if you want to know about the bloodless freedom movement of

 Mahatma Gandhi in South Africa (1893 - 1914)